naomiuwa/naomiuwa/README.md

+# Hello 👋 I'm Naomi!

-## Hi there 👋 I'm Naomi, a newly trained software developer based in Birmingham, UK
+## A newly trained software developer

+I’m an ex-recruiter who loves to learn and continuosuly evolve.
+That’s why I have decided to join the world of tech because it’s always changing and there’s always something new to sink your teeth into.

+- 🌎 Based in Birmingham
-- 🎓 School of Code bootcamper
+- 🎓 School of Code graduate
-- 🧠 Learning to code each day by building problem solving apps
+- 🧠 Learning to code each day by tackling Codewars & building problem solving apps

-- 👩🏾‍💻 Pursing an exciting and rewarding career in tech
+### Skills

+### Socials